Millennium Dome raid: Operation Magician

-In the summer of 2000, the Flying Squad became aware of a major armed robbery plot after a tip-off was received.
+In the summer of 2000, the Flying Squad became aware of a significant armed robbery plot after receiving a tip-off.
 The location of this robbery was unclear, but the identities of some of the robbers were known to the police.
-The police spent a number of months developing intelligence on the plot and set up an operation that they codenamed Operation Magician.
+The police spent several months developing intelligence on the plot and set up an operation they codenamed Operation Magician.
 During the intelligence gathering, the location of the robbery was found to be the Millennium Dome in Greenwich.

 In February 2000, armed men tried to pull off a £10 million raid on a security van in Nine Elms, South London.
-The gunmen had stopped the security van by blocking off both ends of Nine Elms Lane.
-They had planned to use their own lorry, which was carrying Christmas trees, as a battering ram.
+The gunmen had stopped the security van by blocking both ends of Nine Elms Lane.
+They had planned to use their lorry carrying Christmas trees as a battering ram.
 This lorry had a huge metal spike welded into the chassis and covered by the foliage.
 The gang planned to split the security van's rear doors with the ram.
 The gang's plan failed when a motorist who was late for work removed the keys from the ignition of the unattended Christmas tree lorry.
-The robbers, left with no choice, made their escape in an inflatable speedboat towards Chelsea.
+The robbers, left with no choice, escaped in an inflatable speedboat towards Chelsea.

 It was attempted again on 7 July in Aylesford, Kent.
-This time, the gang got even closer to the cash, with the metal spike being rammed into the van.
-They were seconds from taking the money when an unexpected police car appeared; the gang shot at the approaching car and again made their escape in an inflatable speedboat.
+This time, the gang got closer to the cash, with the metal spike rammed into the van.
+They were seconds from taking the money when an unexpected police car appeared; the gang shot at the approaching vehicle and again made their escape in an inflatable speedboat.

-Detective Superintendent Jon Shatford stated that this attempted robbery brought to his attention a gang which was capable of carrying out a robbery with this level of planning.
-This unsuccessful attack provided the police with important clues and led them to track some of the vehicles that were used in the raid to two isolated farms in rural Kent; these properties were then put under 24-hour surveillance.
+Detective Superintendent Jon Shatford stated that this attempted robbery brought to his attention a gang capable of carrying out a robbery with this level of planning.
+This unsuccessful attack provided the police with important clues and led them to track some of the vehicles used in the raid to two isolated farms in rural Kent, which were then put under 24-hour surveillance.

 After this unsuccessful robbery, the police received a tip-off about the Dome raid from an informer.
-At a meeting between detectives to discuss the Nine Elms Lane attempted robbery and the information that the informer had provided about the Dome raid, one detective who had recently visited the dome quipped, "Maybe they are after the Millennium jewels?"
-It was this comment that led to beginning an investigation into the raid.
+At a meeting between detectives to discuss the Nine Elms Lane attempted robbery and the information the informer provided about the Dome raid, one detective who had recently visited the Dome quipped, "Maybe they are after the Millennium jewels?"
+This comment led to the beginning of an investigation into the raid.